 Traders, on the other hand, might be seeking to capitalize on short-term share price gains.
 Rather than investing in the shares, traders speculate on the share’s value.
 They can speculate on it rising by going long, as well as falling by going short.
 Some of the best Generative AI stocks are among the largest companies in the world are highly liquid and tend to be less volatile than other stocks and for these reasons are more popular among short-term and intraday traders.

 1. Trading the Generative AI Stocks and ETFs

-With CFDs, you can ‘buy’ (go long) the shares if you think the stock’s price will rise, or you can ‘sell’ (go short) if you think the stock’s price will fall.
+With derivatives, you can ‘buy’ (go long) the shares if you think the stock’s price will rise, or you can ‘sell’ (go short) if you think the stock’s price will fall.
 Shorting with derivatives can be a way to hedge against downward price movements in your non-leveraged investment portfolio, or it can be a way to generate profits outright from shares that are falling in value.
 But when you go short your potential losses are theoretically uncapped because there’s no limit on how high the share price of the Generative AI stocks can rise.

 2. Investing in the Generative AI Companies

 Investors buy shares outright in the hope that they will increase in price and can be sold later for a profit.
 They uphold the traditional mantra of buying low and selling high – known as going long.
 Investors will take positions over a longer period, attempting to profit from share price changes as well as dividend payments.

 While this means that they might need more initial capital to get started when compared to trading, their losses would be capped at this initial outlay.
 That said, investors should be aware that they might receive back less than they initially invested, even in the most valuable Generative AI stocks.